ramate-io/oac/README.md

 >
 > The **OAC** repository is licensed under the [MIT License](./LICENSE) and can be used at will.

 Currently, OAC is governed by [Ramate LLC](https://www.ramate.io).
-Likewise all implementations of OAC protocols are found under Ramate LLC's [`robles`](https://github.com/ramate-io/robles) project.
+Likewise, all implementations of OAC protocols are found under Ramate LLC's [`robles`](https://github.com/ramate-io/robles) project.

 ## Contributing